Linked Objects

 </xsd:schema>

-And then you could check for this option in conditions related to the particular policy rules, e.g.
+And then you could check for this option in conditions related to the particular policy rules, for example:

 <inducement>